 When GDPR is introduced, email may no longer be used for management of sensitive personal data.

-Corporate chat is a solution on the rise.
-Corporate chat also has the advantage that sent messages and files can be easily edited and removed.
+Enterprise messaging is a solution on the rise.
+Enterprise messaging also has the advantage that sent messages and files can be easily edited and removed.

-With corporate chat, communication takes place in so called chat channels.
+With enterprise messaging, communication takes place in so called chat channels.
 A channel can be public, private, or 1-on-1.
 A channel has a name that describes the theme for matters to be discussed in the channel.
 This means that information and discussions end up in the right place, compared to email where everything, no matter what topic, ends up at the top of the receiver’s INBOX.

-In order for corporate chat with end-to-end encryption to be a real solution for the management of sensitive personal data, an established communication policy is also needed.
+In order for enterprise messaging to be a real solution for the management of sensitive personal data, an established communication policy is also needed.